Kartik2605/Kartik2605.github.io/_pages/about.md

 <!-- I am an incoming Phd candidate in Mechanical & Aerospace engineering department at Monash university, Australia.
 I completed bachelors in Ocean engineering and integrated masters in Computational engineering at IIT Madras.
 My primary research interests lie in high-fidelity simulation methods for turbulence physics, with a strong focus on their applications to real-world engineering challenges.
 I am also very excited about data-driven methodologies like data assimilation that combine deep learning with traditional models to advance solutions in this domain. -->

-I completed bachelors in Ocean engineering and integrated masters in Computational engineering at IIT Madras.
+I completed dual degree with bachelors in Ocean engineering and integrated masters in Computational engineering from IIT Madras.
 My primary research interests lie in high-fidelity simulation methods for turbulence physics, with a strong focus on their applications to real-world engineering challenges.
 I am also very excited about data-driven methodologies like data assimilation that combine deep learning with traditional models to advance solutions in this domain.

 My dual degree thesis project was based on GPU-accelerated large eddy simulations using Simple and Highly Stable Lattice Boltzmann method :